sswam/web2tk/README.md

 - We can embed components into a page using an include function.
 - We implement repeated and optional components by binding a single component in a template to a list in the page data.
   - In the data structure, null is equivalent to [], and "foo" is equivalent to ["foo"].
-- HTML is connected to data using the data-field attribute.
+- HTML is connected to data using the data-field or d attribute.

 - In the case that we want to show a message when a datum "foo" is empty or missing, we can use the data-field="foo!", i.e. append "!" to the field name.
 - When a component with a data-field="bar" is nested inside a container with data-field="foo", the full field name is "foo.bar".
 - To access an absolute field name, prefix it with ".", for example data-field=".user.name"
 - When a component with data-field `foo` is repeated 3 times, for example, the final field names are "foo.0", "foo.1" and "foo.2".
 - When a component is hidden because it is bound to an empty list or null, it is marked with class "null", rather than being entirely removed from the document.
+That class will set CSS `display: none`.
 This enables to repopulate the component if the data changes.
-Alternatively, perhaps use data-null="true".
 - Where data "foo" is to be substituted into other text, use `<span data-field="foo">` or similar.
 - Data is plain-text by default.
   - HTML data could be processed into DOM nodes before presentation to distinguish it from text data